crescent-network/crescent/x/liquidity/spec/04_messages.md

 ## MsgCreatePair

-A coin pair is created with `MsgCfeatePair` message.
+A coin pair is created with `MsgCreatePair` message.

 ```go
 type MsgCreatePair struct {